raghavkapoor-prog/wellness-chatspace/README.md

 ### Setting up the repository:

 1. **Connect to GitHub from Lovable**:
-   - In your Lovable project, look for the GitHub icon in the top right corner
-   - Click on it and follow the prompts to connect your GitHub account
-   - Choose to create a new repository or connect to an existing one

 2. **Working with your GitHub repository**:
    - **Clone the repository locally**: